You can take aciclovir either with or without food.

 Before taking aciclovir

-Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
-For these reasons, before you start taking aciclovir it is important that your doctor knows:
+Some medicines are not suitable for people with certain conditions, and sometimes a medicine can only be used if extra care is taken.
+For these reasons, before you start taking aciclovir it is important that the person prescribing it for you knows:

 - If you have any problems with the way your kidneys work.